isi-mube/isi-mube/README.md

 </p>

-💬 I'm a Cytotechnologist with over 5 years of experience in Cytology, Education & Dgital Pathology.
-My motivation for continuous learning has led me to pursue new skills in Python, and Machine Learning for Data Analysis at Ironhack's bootcamp, currently focusing in Computer Vision to make a positive impact on healthcare.
+💬 I'm a Cytotechnologist with over 5 years of experience in Cytology, Education & Digital Pathology.
+My motivation for continuous learning has led me to pursue new skills in Python, and Machine Learning for Data Analysis at Ironhack's bootcamp, currently focusing on Computer Vision to make a positive impact on healthcare.

 Also;